MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-troubleshoot.md

 ## Collect AKS Engine logs

-You can access information from information created by the AKS engine.
-The AKS Engine reports status, issues, and errors as the application runs.
+You can access review information created by the AKS engine.
+The AKS Engine reports status,  and errors as the application runs.
 You can either pipe the output to a text file or copy it directly from the command-line console.

 1. Gather standard output and error from information displayed in the AKS Engine command-line tool.